n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.cortex.md

 # Cortex

-Cortex node allows you to automate work in the Cortex platform and integrate Cortex with other applications. n8n has built-in support for a wide range of Cortex features, which includes basic operations like getting, and executing responders, analyzers, and jobs.
+The Cortex node allows you to automate work in the Cortex platform and integrate Cortex with other applications. n8n has built-in support for a wide range of Cortex features, which includes basic operations like getting, and executing responders, analyzers, and jobs.

 On this page, you'll find a list of operations the Cortex node supports and links to more resources.